SQIAsignHD: SQIsignHD Adaptor Signature: Security Proof

-Analogous to the proof of the previous Lemma, the main challenge comes from the simulation of pre-signing queries.
-The difference now from the previous Lemma is that in $\mathsf{aWitExt}$, the adversary $\mathcal{A}$ outputs the statement $(E_w,w(\frak{B}))$ for the relation $\mathsf{R_{\mathfrak{A}}}$ along with the challenge message $m^\ast$.
-This means that the pair $\big(w,(E_w,w(\frak{B}))\big)$ is not chosen by the game.
-Consequently, $\mathcal{S}$ is unable to convert a valid signature into a pre-signature as it does not have access to the witness $w$.
-However, $w$ can be extracted by the online extractor $\mathcal{E}$ since we are in the QROM.
-Once $w$ is extracted, then $S$ can simulate the pre-signing queries as in the previous Lemma.
+Analogous to the proof of Lemma \ref{lemma:securityLemma3}, the primary challenge lies in simulating the pre-signing queries.
+Consequently, the simulation process is carried out exactly as in the proof of Lemma \ref{lemma:securityLemma3}.

+The key distinction in this case, however, is that in the $\mathsf{aWitExt}$ game, the adversary $\mathcal{A}$ outputs the statement $I_w$ for the relation $\mathsf{R_{\mathfrak{A}}}$ along with the challenge message $m^\ast$.
+This implies that the pair $(w, I_w)$ is not predetermined by the game.
+As a result, $\mathcal{S}$ cannot convert a valid signature into a pre-signature since it does not have access to the witness $w$.
+However, $w$ can be extracted from the zero-knowledge proof embedded in $I_w$.
+Once $w$ is extracted, then $S$ can simulate the pre-signing queries as in Lemma \ref{lemma:securityLemma3}.
 We, now, begin with designing a series of games required for the proof.\\